privacytools/privacytools.io/.github/ISSUE_TEMPLATE/5_Website_Issues.md

 ---
 name: "🌐 Website Issue"
 about: Report a bug with the website.
+(NO CONTENT ISSUES)
 title: "🌐 Website Issue | "
 labels: 🌐 website issue
 ---